IEvangelist/aspnetcore-workshop/content/conventions/startup/_index.md

 ```

 {{% notice tip %}}
 If you decide to create custom middleware, remember that there is a very commonly used naming convention.
 Typically, as a convenience middleware authors will add extension methods on the `IServiceCollection` that allow for the addition of their custom middleware.
 It is common for these methods to be prefixed with `Add` followed by the name of the service middleware being added.
-For example,
+For example, `.AddAuthentication` to add all the authentication services required for authentication to function.
 {{% /notice %}}

 ### Configure